 California Institute of Technology

 Directions and Parking: Parking on the Caltech campus is accessible from Michigan Avenue, south of Del Mar Avenue.
 Parking is free after 5 pm.
-Arms Lab location: http://www.caltech.edu/map/charles-arms-laboratory-of-the-geological-sciences
+Moore Lab location: http://www.caltech.edu/map/the-gordon-and-betty-moore-laboratory-of-engineering

 Reservation: Please RSVP with your IEEE membership # to email@example.com.
 You are welcome to bring your spouse as a guest.
 Non-members can go to www.ieee.org/join, then send your membership number.